ShaunCurtis/Blazr.Demo/Notes/Entities/Aggregates.md

 }
 ```

-With the class the Invoice and items are defined as:
+Within the class the Invoice and items are defined as:

 ```csharp
     private FluxContext<InvoiceId, DmoInvoice> _invoice;